Dotfile-Management-III

 ❯ chezmoi edit .ssh/id_rsa_home # template is the same as the actual $HOME/.ssh/id_rsa_home

-aware of 1Password for this template, I
+In order to tell make chezmoi aware of 1Password for this template, I

 first need to store the documents on 1Password.
 For that it is necessary